rickballard/InSeed/docs/intent/CoAnchor_Quickstart_Generic_v2.md

 Please answer these in your own words.
 Short is fine.

 1. What are you trying to get done right now?
    Examples:
-   - "Draft a 2-page strategy memo"
-   - "Design a small web app"
-   - "Figure out next steps for my project"
-   - "Understand this topic and where to start"
+   ...

-2. What does "good" look like by the end of this session?
+2. What would "good" look like for you by the end of this session?
+   (Be concrete: draft email, plan, code snippet, decision options, etc.)

+3. Any hard constraints?
    Examples:
-   - "A clear checklist I can follow"
-   - "A draft I can edit"
-   - "Three options with pros and cons"
-   - "A working code sample I can run"

-3. What constraints or preferences matter?
+   - Deadlines
+   - Budget
+   - Tools you must / must not use
+   - Word limits / tone constraints

+4. What context should the AI know?
    Examples:
-   - Time: "Keep it to 10–15 minutes of reading"
-   - Tone: "very direct", "gentle", "beginner friendly", "expert level"
-   - Format: "markdown", "bullet list", "email draft", "code + comments"

-4. Are we working with existing files, links, or code?
-   Choose one:
-   - "No, this is standalone."
-   - "Yes, I have files or links I can paste or upload."
-   - "Yes, I have local GitHub repos (I can run commands you suggest)."

-5. How much back-and-forth do you want?
-   Choose one:
-   - "One big answer I can read."
-   - "A plan plus small steps."
-   - "Think aloud with me and react as we go."
+   - Who you are (role, domain, level)
+   - Any existing drafts, repos, or previous attempts
+   - Who the audience is (boss, customer, friend, public, etc.)

-6. Anything you want the AI to avoid?
+5. How "hands-on" do you want the AI to be?
    Examples:
-   - "No sales tone."
-   - "No over-explaining."
-   - "No code."
-   - "No legal or medical advice beyond general information."

-You can reply like this:

-> 1) ...
-> 2) ...
-> 3) ...

-The AI will use that to set up how it helps.
+   - "Mostly do it for me, I'll tweak."
+   - "Walk me through it step by step."
+   - "Be my critic and reviewer, I'll draft."

+Do not worry about getting this perfect.
+The AI can help you refine as you go.

 ---